jozsefszalma/homelab/README.md

 ![G292 Z20](images/G292_Z20_official_1.png)

-## Challenges
+### Challenges

 Why this is generally a bad idea and PITA.

-If your only goal is to play with large AI models at home, then as of early-2024 a Threadripper-based workstation (or perhaps a high-end M2/M3-based Mac) would be a much better, although more expensive option.
+If your only goal is to play with large AI models at home, then as of early-2024 a Threadripper-based workstation (or perhaps a high-end M2/M3-based Mac) would have been a much better, although more expensive option.

 * **Physical Dimensions:** this thing is huge (and heavy); in order to accommodate the 8 GPUs the case is over 80 cm deep, which means finding (and transporting) a cheap rack for it is not easy.
 ![Warning sticker](images/two_person_lift.jpeg)